SohaibAjmal/Okta-TaskManager-OpenID-Enabled-App/README.md

 You would need to get the keys for your org to validate the signature of id token.
 Go to https://github.com/jpf/okta-jwks-to-pem and get keys using script in there.

 Once you have the keys, update pemKeys in server.js under endpoint /sso/oidc.
+Eaach line should have 64 characters and wrapped in BEGIN PUBLIC KEY and END PUBLIC KEY.
 For example.

+ar pemKeys = "-----BEGIN PUBLIC KEY-----"+"\n"+
+"<First 64 characters>"+"\n"+
+"<Second set of 64 characters>"+"\n"+
+"<Third set of 64 characters>"+"\n"+
+"<Fourth set of 64 characters>"+"\n"+
+"<Fifth set of 64 characters>"+"\n"+
+"<Sixth set of 64 characters>"+"\n"+
+"<Remaining characters>"+"\n"+
+"-----END PUBLIC KEY-----"

+Once you have all set up, in the command shell run

+node server.js

+visit localhost:8081/ and sign in as Okta user.
+Add task, logout and sign in as another user (make sure assigned to app) and add some tasks.